Alexander Cobbe: First World War

-In February 1916 Cobbe handed over his staff job in France and in March was posted back to India as Director of Staff Duties and Military Training in Army Headquarters, while retaining his temporary rank.
+In February 1916, Cobbe handed over his staff job in France and in March was posted back to India as Director of Staff Duties and Military Training at Army Headquarters, while retaining his temporary rank.
 Following yet another mention for his good services in France, this time in a despatch from Field Marshal Sir Douglas Haig dated April 1916, he was promoted to major general in June 1916, the appointment specifically stating that it was a reward for "Distinguished Service in the Field".
-Within two months Cobbe was promoted to temporary lieutenant general and in March 1917 he was appointed a Knight Commander of the Order of the Bath.
+Within two months Cobbe was promoted to temporary lieutenant general, and in March 1917, he was appointed a Knight Commander of the Order of the Bath.

-By this time Cobbe was in Mesopotamia, where he would spend the rest of the war and stay until late 1919.
+By this time Cobbe was in Mesopotamia (now Iraq), where he would spend the rest of the war and stay until late 1919.
 As the commander of III Indian Corps, he served under three successive C-in-Cs, Mesopotamian Field Force, all of whom mentioned him generously in their despatches to the War Office.
 He was present at the capture of Kut-al-Amara in February 1917, and the capture of Baghdad the following month.
 Playing a notable role in the British successes at Samarrah in April, and at Ramadi in September 1917, Cobbe also defeated a Turk force at Sharqat in October 1918 (the final action on the Mesopotamian Front) before peacefully capturing Mosul in November 1918.

-His service in the First World War added to Cobbe’s medal collection: the 1914 Star with clasp "5thAug-22ndNov 1914", the British War Medal 1914–1920 and the Victory Medal 1914–1919.
+His service in the First World War added to Cobbe's medal collection: the 1914 Star with clasp "5thAug-22ndNov 1914", the British War Medal 1914–1920 and the Victory Medal 1914–1919.
 France appointed him a Commander of the Legion of Honour, and the King of Italy made him a Commander of the Order of Saints Maurice and Lazarus.
 In March 1919 he was appointed Knight Commander of the Order of the Star of India.

 Later career

-In June 1919 Cobbe was made a substantive lieutenant general, and was appointed Military Secretary to the India Office in 1920.
+In June 1919, Cobbe was made a substantive lieutenant general, and was appointed Military Secretary to the India Office in 1920.
 Promotion to general came in March 1926 just prior to his appointment as General Officer Commanding-in-Chief of India's Northern Command.
 On his return to England he was reappointed in June 1930 as Military Secretary to the India Office.

 Honours continued to come Cobbe's way.
-In 1922 he was appointed Colonel of his first regiment, The South Wales Borderers.
-In the New Year Honours of 1928 he was made a Knight Grand Cross of the Order of the Bath, and in June 1930 he was appointed ADC General to His Majesty.
+In 1922, he was appointed Colonel of his first regiment, The South Wales Borderers.
+In the 1928 New Year Honours, he was made a Knight Grand Cross of the Order of the Bath, and in June 1930 he was appointed ADC General to His Majesty.
 The following month he was appointed Colonel of the Sikh Pioneers.
 However, a lifetime of soldiering in severe climates and arduous conditions had had its effect and, at the age of just 61, General Sir Alexander Cobbe died on 29 June 1931.
 He is buried alone in the churchyard of Sharnbrook, Bedfordshire.